sophieyuefeiwang/Deception-Perception-project/README.md

 Key technical skills relevant to this project:
 ----
 1) Web-scraped to extract data for model training purposes
-2) Coded in Flask, HTML5, CSS, JavaScript to build web application that includes functionalities such as user registration, login, logout
+2) Coded in python Flask, HTML5, CSS, JavaScript to build web application that includes functionalities such as user registration, login, logout
 3) Created PostgreSQL server on AWS RDS for storing user information and used SQL-Alchemy to query and update data in the database and render visualizations on the website
 4) Trained deep learning classification model by using Hugging Face's transformer (transfer learning from BERT)
 5) Wrapped the web application into Docker container and deployed on AWS Elastic Beanstalk with docker-compose script
+6) Leveraged Google Analytics to track user behavior on our website

 ----
 Key business skills relevant to this project: